crisc2000/lib-simple-lazyload/README.md

 * Simple Lazyload Demo: https://eliz82.github.io/simple-lazyload/simple-lazyload-demo.htm

 Contain a demo with some included code explanations:
 * function jsLazyload, is the main function that load the original image.
-Once original image is loaded class is removed from the image for the image to not be lazy loaded more then once;
+Once original image is loaded, data-src is removed from the image for the image to not be loaded more then one time;
 * function jsViewport, is checking if image have reached in the screen (viewport);
 * function jsThrottle, is stooping the jsLazyload being executed more then one time in a specified time interval (250 means that the function will be executed maximum 4 times in 1 second);
-* function jsDebounce, is executing the jsLazyload only once per event (at the event stop);
+* function jsDebounce, is executing the jsLazyload only once per event (after the event stop);

 ### /docs/scroll-events-overflow.htm
 * Scroll Overflow Demo: https://eliz82.github.io/simple-lazyload/scroll-events-overflow.htm